 Michael Leo, PhD, is a member of the Center for Health Research’s Biostatistics Core.
-He is a consulting biostatistician and co-investigator on projects that employ a variety of research designs, including quasi-experimental, observational (longitudinal and cross-sectional), community-based participatory, and clinical trial-based (cluster and individually randomized).
-He is experienced with a variety of statistical techniques, such as general and generalized linear models, structural equation modeling, hierarchical linear modeling, risk model development and validation, interrater agreement, and psychometrics.
+He is a consulting biostatistician and co-investigator on projects that employ quasi-experimental, observational (longitudinal and cross-sectional), community-based participatory, and clinical trial-based (cluster and individually randomized) research designs.
+He is experienced in the application of a variety of statistical techniques, such as general and generalized linear models, structural equation modeling, hierarchical linear modeling, risk model development and validation, interrater agreement, psychometrics. and objective and subjective measurement development.

 Before joining CHR, Dr. Leo was an assistant professor in the Oregon Health & Science University School of Nursing’s Statistical Consulting Group, where he taught quantitative research design and analysis in the nursing PhD program.
 His research at OHSU included cancer-related studies encompassing chemotherapy treatment in children with acute lymphoblastic leukemia, clinical trials of exercise programs in breast and prostate cancer survivors, and other cancer treatment and prevention research.
 He was a co-investigator on studies in palliative care, fibromyalgia, depression, ADHD, worksite wellness interventions, and others.